 APTs are a kind of cybersecurity threat.
-In this type of risk, the attacker infiltrates a system and network to illegally obtain private and confidential data.
+In this type of risk, the attacker infiltrates a system and network to obtain private and confidential data illegally.
 The sophisticated threat actors use advanced techniques to go undetected by the organization’s radars and intrusion detection systems.
 Thus, they keep stealing the desired information for an undefined period.

-Malware is a form of cyber attack executed with the intention to destroy computer networks and services.
+Malware is a form of cyber attack executed with the intention of destroying computer networks and services.
 This attack can be carried out with corrupted code, malicious software, or infected files.

 The attacker directs the code to the rival’s system from any location.
 When the system receives the code, it also corrupts other files and the system’s functions.
 Thus, malware attacks bring system operations to a halt in a few seconds.